Theoklitos/chestfreezer/README.md

 thermostat.
 Temperatures are measured from the sensors, and target temperatures can be set by the user.
 The two relay devices can also be controlled directly.

+The basic mechanism is the "instruction", which is a target temperature that is to be maintained along with two timestamps (start, end) that define the time interval in which we wish this temperature to be maintained

 Temperature Algorithm
 ---------------------